hermetique/edsger/README.md

 data true | false
 ```

-The `data` declaration also defines two tags of the same name that can be used in pattern matching:
+Custom data types can also be used in pattern matching:
 ```haskell
 true show ≡ "true"
 false show ≡ "false"